IMBENS: Ensemble Class-imbalanced Learning in Python

 \section{Abstract}

-{\tt imbalanced-ensemble}, abbreviated as {\tt imbens}, is an open-source Python toolbox for quick implementing and deploying ensemble learning algorithms on class-imbalanced data.
-It provides access to multiple state-of-art ensemble imbalanced learning (EIL) methods, visualizer, and utility functions for dealing with the class imbalance problem.
-These ensemble methods include resampling-based, e.g., under/over-sampling, and reweighting-based ones, e.g., cost-sensitive learning.
-Beyond the implementation, we also extend conventional binary EIL algorithms with new functionalities like multi-class support and resampling scheduler, thereby enabling them to handle more complex tasks.
-The package was developed under a simple, well-documented API design follows that of {\tt scikit-learn} for increased ease of use. {\tt imbens} is released under the MIT open-source license and can be installed from Python Package Index (PyPI).
-Source code, binaries, detailed documentation, and usage examples are available at \href{https://github.com/ZhiningLiu1998/imbalanced-ensemble}{\tt https://github.com/ZhiningLiu1998/imbalanced-ensemble}.
+{\tt imbalanced-ensemble}, abbreviated as {\tt imbens}, is an open-source Python toolbox for leveraging the power of ensemble learning to address the class imbalance problem.
+It provides standard implementations of popular ensemble imbalanced learning (EIL) methods with extended features and utility functions.
+These ensemble methods include resampling-based, e.g., under/over-sampling, and reweighting-based, e.g., cost-sensitive learning.
+Beyond the implementation, we empower EIL algorithms with new functionalities like customizable resampling scheduler and verbose logging, thus enabling more flexible training and evaluating strategies.
+The package was developed under a simple, well-documented API design that follows {\tt scikit-learn} for increased ease of use. {\tt imbens} is released under the MIT open-source license and can be installed from Python Package Index (PyPI) or \href{https://github.com/ZhiningLiu1998/imbalanced-ensemble}{\tt https://github.com/ZhiningLiu1998/imbalanced-ensemble}.